City will continue to test some graphic road safety ads after pulling others | CBC News

 City will continue to test some graphic road safety ads after pulling others

-Despite pulling some controversial road safety ads about jaywalking, the City of Ottawa's public works department will continue to test the rest of the ads, all of which have graphic imagery.
+Despite pulling some controversial road safety ads about jaywalking, the City of Ottawa's public works department will continue to test the rest of the ads and their graphic imagery.

-Over the weekend, the public works department pulled ads using the term "jaywalking" that had sparked outcry on social media.
+Over the weekend, the public works department pulled ads that had sparked outcry on social media.

-The ads, which depicted bloodied jaywalking victims lying on the ground in front of motor vehicles, faced widespread criticism from the public and some city councillors.
+The ads, which depicted bloodied jaywalking victims lying on the ground in front of vehicles, faced widespread criticism from the public and some city councillors over where they seemed to lay blame.

-The campaign is part of the "behavioural change" component of the department's larger road safety action plan, which aims to reduce the average annual rate of fatal and major injury collisions.
+The campaign is part of the "behavioural change" component of the department's larger road safety action plan to reduce serious collisions.

-The department's action plan also focuses on street design improvement, enforcement and education-based countermeasures.
+The department's action plan also focuses on street design improvement, enforcement and education.

 "We know that engineering and enforcement are key to road safety, and that education toward road users' behaviour change is an equally important element," said Alain Gonthier, the city's general manager of public works, in a memo to council Monday.